 I sadly discovered in January that you can no longer create a free custom email address using Zoho!
-So I’ve been experimenting with a company called ImprovMX which allows you to create custom domain email addresses and forward the messages to another email.
+So I’ve been experimenting with other companies that allow you to create custom domain email addresses and forward the messages to another email inbox.
 You can also create or respond to emails using your custom email address.
 It seems to be a good workaround for the time being!

 I also learned that you cannot use Custom Fonts (not even Google ones!) in emails.
 I have to say I was really shocked upon learning this.
 I’m mostly surprised that email clients have not updated their systems to allow for custom fonts the way that web browsers do.